 Why we picked the Ring Spotlight Cam:

 The thing that sets the Ring Spotlight Cam apart from other home security cameras is that it prioritizes crime prevention.
-The built-in motion detectors will immediately start recording video when it senses movement, and it will simultaneously shine lights to scare off any would-be intruders or criminals.
+The built-in motion detectors will immediately start recording video when they sense movement, and the camera will simultaneously shine lights to scare off any would-be intruders or criminals.
 You can also sound the 110-decibel siren to warn others about suspicious activity or as a warning to possible lurkers.

 The camera is compatible with iOS and Android mobile devices, as well as Mac and Windows PCs.
 So regardless of what kind of device you have, you’ll be able to download the app and tune in anytime to see live footage of your home.
-No matter where you are, you can check to make sure the kids came home from school or to tell Fido to get off the couch.
-Set-up is quick, and the camera comes included with all the tools you’ll need to get the camera situated in your home.
+No matter where you are, you can check to make sure the kids came home from school or to see if the lawn was mowed.
+Set-up is quick, and it includes all the tools you’ll need to get the camera situated in your home.

-If you’re looking for a more affordable option, Amazon recently came out with a line of newthat start at $99.
+If you’re looking for a more affordable option, Ring recently came out with a line of newthat start at $99.